-- MOE 2.
+- MOE 1.
+Manufacturers and other entities should minimize distractions in ADS-equipped vehicles. - MOE 2.
 Manufacturers and other entities should prohibit users from all added distracting activities when testing any ADS-equipped vehicle. - MOE 3.
 Manufacturers and other entities should incorporate technology to alert the "driver" when the ADS cannot maintain or complete the driving task and the "driver" needs to assume control of vehicle operation.